What did Hugh do during his 10 years out of music?

 But I was still having trouble using the mouse.
 Then I got a crazy idea to put a touchpad on the floor and use it with my toe.
 I hotwired it so that I could click with my left foot and navigate with my right foot.
 I was using the mouse with my feet.

 There I was back in business.
 I could do my school work.
-Not only that but then everybody thought I was an inventor and I filed for patent (which is pending).
+Not only that but then everybody thought I was an inventor and I received a patent.
 It gave me a new career.
 I began tailoring my school studies toward computer technology for people with disabilities.
 I graduated from university Magna Cum Laude and got a job working in the computer field for people with disabilities three days a week.
 We do computer technology for people with disabilities and build web sites that are accessible to blind people and things like that.

 Eventually my shoulder and elbow problems improved and when God put it on my heart to begin music again in 1998 on that Christian retreat, I was able to play guitar using an instrument with very light touch.
 I have a special bent flute I had made for myself.
 My voice also came back pretty well so that my CD's actually sound like the radio voice I used to have when I was singing on Broadway.
 God is Good!